editorconfig/editorconfig-core-c/README.md

 Installation
 ------------

-To install the EditorConfig core from source see the `INSTALL` file.
+To install the EditorConfig core from source see the [INSTALL.md][] file.

 Binary installation packages for the EditorConfig core can be found on the [downloads page on Github][downloads].